mirjanneza/Ascent-Analytics/README.md

 * Login-Page
 <hr>

-Special thanks to https://github.com/timmyichen for advising us on MongoDB and NodeJS
+Special thanks to Timmy Chen (https://github.com/timmyichen) for advising us on MongoDB and NodeJS